 Peterborough dances are held on the first Saturday of every month.
 The dance opens at 7:30 with a beginners workshop, and the dancing starts at 8:00.
+There is also a jam session for beginning and intermediate level musicians at 6:30.
 The callers and bands represent diverse choices from New England’s finest.
 Admission to the dance is $10 / $7 for students and senior citizens.
 There are also special dances during the year: notably the Fall Ball in October, Thanksgiving Eve dance, the Snow Ball in January, and the Play Ball in April.

 Look for details about the upcoming First Saturday dances in the MFS calendar and on Facebook.